Just as governments place operatives undercover, so the Lord places His operatives undercover to work on His behalf.

 Ebed-Melech is an unlikely candidate, from man's point of view, but not from God's.
 The king's irate officials had thrown Jeremiah into a deep well that was mostly mud because they had rejected God's word through him.
 He was rescued by Ebed-Melech.

 Ebed-Melech is a Cushite, a North African.
-His name is not given, only his ethnicity.
+His name simply means "king's servant".
 He is a foreigner living and working in Jerusalem.

 Ebed-Melech is an official in King Zedekiah's household.
 He is no more than a servant to others.
 He has no authority; he carries out the bidding of others.